linofir/equipotentialRoof/README.md

         * Find the coordanates that are thresholds, defined by the two sides of the structure.
         * Determinate the corners that intersec with the previous and posterior riser.
     * Calculate midPoint of all Threads and crete bleachersPointsList.
 * Use the midPoints of Threads as bleacherPoints.
+OK
+    * find new direction roof reference, adapt bleachersDirection angle with Z, adapt CreateVectorWithAngle, Adapt FindIntersec.